AI agents are often described as complex or experimental. But in practice, they are engineered systems with clear roles and limits.

 The performance of AI and ML agents is critically dependent on the quality of the data used in their development.
 Therefore, working closely together, we gather extensive datasets pertinent to your goal, including labeled intent data or consumer interaction logs.

 They are then cleaned to get rid of any extraneous material, duplication, and inconsistencies.
-To ensure that your AI agent learns from the correct input, preprocessing may include involve augmentation techniques to enrich small datasets, normalization for numerical data, or tokenization for text.
+To ensure that your AI agent learns from the correct input, preprocessing may involve augmentation techniques to enrich small datasets, normalization for numerical data, or tokenization for text.

 Step 3: Train the model